Redless/jekyll-now/_posts/2021-1-30-legends-of-runeterra-endure-aggro-guide.md

 __Battle Rage:__

 This card has convinced me of its place as a second finisher.
 You almost always have a wider board than your opponents, and you almost always want to push damage.
 Battle Rage lets you convert unblocked units into big damage.
-Battle Rage after open attacking on turns 5-6 wins games.
 Like They Who Endure, it gets countered by Hush, but that's one less Hush they have at their disposal.
 Some people would say that this card is a "flex slot" but I just think it's a "flex".
 Ha ha.

 __Wraithcaller:__